Mateus1508/Mateus1508/README.md

 - 🌱 I’m currently learning php.

-- 💞️ I’m looking to  practice and observe projects around here.
+- :mag_right: I’m looking to  practice and observe projects around here.

 - 👇 How to reach me